Higher Diploma in Architectural Studies

 - The programme includes lots of exciting outside-classroom activities such as building and site visits, project research and an annual architectural study tour in Asia.

-The programme utilizes special studio facilities exclusively for HKU SPACE architectural studies students.
+The programme utilizes special design studio facilities exclusively for HKU SPACE architectural studies students.
 The programme also includes lots of exiting outside-classroom activities such as building and site visits, project research and an annual architectural study tour in China for the first year study and in Asia during the final year of study.

 Graduate of this programme can become a professional registered architect after completing other professional programmes and passing the professional assessment of the Hong Kong Institute of Architects (HKIA).

 Practical experience is an important part of professional training.
 Students are selected to work as summer trainees in local or mainland architecture or other related firms.